 Numerous animal studies have shown that sleep is necessary for survival.
 One of these studies involved white rats which typically live for two to three years on average.
 When these same rats were deprived of sleep, they only lived for approximately 3 weeks on average.
-In related experiments white rats were deprived of only REM sleep phases.
-Even this limited disruption of their sleep cycle resulting in them dying after 5 weeks of REM-sleep deprivation.
+In related experiments, white rats were deprived of only REM sleep phases.
+Even this limited disruption of their sleep cycle results in them dying after 5 weeks of REM-sleep deprivation.

 In addition to dramatically shortened lifespans, these sleep-deprived rats also develop abnormally low body temperatures and sores on their tail and paws.
 It is thought that this is due to impairment of their immune systems, a finding that appears across other animal and human sleep studies as well.

 To Keep the Nervous System Functioning

 Sleep also appears necessary for our nervous systems to work properly.
 It is a well-known phenomenon that too little sleep often makes us drowsy and unable to effectively concentrate the next day.
 Multiple studies have shown a negative impact on memory, physical performance and ability to carry out math calculations, specifically.
 If sleep deprivation continues over the long term, other more dramatic symptoms may develop.
 These include hallucinations and mood swings, among others.